claytonjwong/reading/README.md

 ## Objective Measurements
 I started actively trying to speed read via rapid serial visual presentation ( RSVP ).
 With the RSVP strategy, I was able to read ~400 wpm.
-Now I'm focusing on reading chunks of data at a time, and I've observed my reading speed has decreased signficantly, however I believe my rate of reading will increase with practice conceptualizing ideas in word phrases.
+Now I'm focusing on reading chunks of data at a time, and I've observed my reading speed has decreased significantly, however I believe my rate of reading will increase with practice conceptualizing ideas in word phrases.
 * **Chapter 2: Pride and Prejudice**
 	* 2019-05-16